pytorch/torchtune/docs/source/tune_cli.rst

 **Specify model files you don't want to download**

 Some checkpoint directories can be very large and it can eat up a lot of bandwith and local storage to download the all of the files every time, even if you might not need a lot of them.
 This is especially common when the same checkpoint exists in different formats.
-You can specify patterns to ignore, by default we ignore safetensor files, but if you want to include all files you can pass in an empty string.
+You can specify patterns to ignore to prevent downloading files with matching names.
+By default we ignore safetensor files, but if you want to include all files you can pass in an empty string.

 .. code-block:: bash